 Georgia’s car seat law mandates that children under eight years old and shorter than four feet and nine inches (57 inches) must be properly restrained in a federally approved child safety seat or booster seat that is appropriate for their age, weight, and height.
 The law outlines specific requirements for children at various stages of development.

 When Are Rear-Facing Car Seats Required for Children?

 If your child is under one or has not yet reached the maximum weight or height limit for their rear-facing car seat, they must be secured in a rear-facing car seat.
 The car seat manufacturer sets forth the specifications, but Georgia law sets the weight at less than 20 pounds.
 In general, rear-facing seats provide the best protection for infants and toddlers.
 You want them as far away as possible from the front airbags.

 When to Use Forward-Facing Car Seats

+In Georgia, the law mandates that children under the age of 8 are required to be in a child safety seat or booster seat appropriate for their height and weight at least 21 pounds.
+These seats must be situated in the vehicle’s rear seats for optimal child safety.
 Once a child outgrows their rear-facing car seat, they must transition to a forward-facing car seat with a five-point harness.
 Manufacturers design these seats for children who have surpassed the rear-facing car seat’s weight and height limits.
 That typically happens between two and four years old.
-However, a child under 20 pounds who is one to three years old still requires a rear-facing car seat.
+However, a child under 21 pounds who is one to three years old still requires a rear-facing car seat.